hardy613/es6-notes/async-vs-sync.md

 i += 1 // add one to the variable
 console.log(i) // log the variable
 ```

 In the above example declaring a variable, adding one to the variable and
 log the variable are all three separate instructions that get added to the
-stack.
+Callstack.

 WebApi's are methods available from environments where JavaScript is run.
 In
 browsers the `window` and it's methods are apart of the WebAPI.
 When the WebAPI
-completes it puts the callback on the callback queue.
+completes it puts the callback on the Callback Queue.
 The Event Loop waits for
-the stack to complete the loaded work.
-Once the Event Loop notices the stack is
+the Callstack to complete the loaded work.
+Once the Event Loop notices the
-clear it will add work to the stack from the Callback Queue.
+Callstack is clear it will add work to the Callstack from the Callback Queue.

 Consider `window.setTimeout` with a timer of `0` and a callback function that
 uses a variable before it is declared.